ZolayvarE/mindful/README.md

 npm install mindful --save
 ```

-Mindful must be imported as f
+Mindful must be imported as follows
 ```js
 import mindful from 'mindful';
 ```